GoodBlokeAri/lunar-drift/README.md

-unar Drift is a gamemode project for RageMP aimed at: repliacting the FiveM/FiveReborn drift community on RageMP whilst also offering a better all around experience with a feature packed gamemode to make it as enjoyable for everyone as possible.
+Lunar Drift is a gamemode project for RageMP aimed at: repliacting the FiveM/FiveReborn drift community on RageMP whilst also offering a better all around experience with a feature packed gamemode to make it as enjoyable for everyone as possible.